MVAD: A Multiple Visual Artifact Detector for Video Streaming: Results and Discussion

 \subsection{Complexity Analysis}

 The complexity figures of the proposed method and seven benchmark approaches are provided in \autoref{tab:complexity}.
 It is noted that MVAD, MaxVQA and VIDMAP can detect multiple visual artifacts; CAMBI, BBAND, EFENet and MLDBD and Wolf \textit{et al.} are single artifact detectors.
-We can observe MVAD is associated with a relatively large model size and slow runtime value compared to MaxVQA.
-This is a limitation of this work and should be addressed in future work.
+Among these models, MVAD has a relatively large model size and slow runtime value compared to MaxVQA.